Bullying: Effects

 Those who have been the targets of bullying can develop long-term emotional and behavioral problems.
 Bullying can cause loneliness, depression, anxiety, lead to low self-esteem and increased susceptibility to illness.
 Bullying has also been shown to cause maladjustment in young children, and targets of bullying who were also bullies themselves exhibit even greater social difficulties.
 A mental health report also found that bullying was linked to eating disorders, anxiety, body dysmorphia and other negative psychological effects.
 Both victims and perpetrators have been shown to exhibit higher levels of loneliness.

 Suicide

 Even though there is evidence that bullying increases the risk of suicide, bullying alone does not cause suicide.
-Depression is one of the main reasons why kids who are bullied die by suicide.
+Depression is one of the main reasons why children who are bullied die by suicide.
 It is estimated that between 15 and 25 children die by suicide every year in the UK alone because they are being bullied.
 Certain groups seem to incur a higher risk for suicide, such as Native Americans, Alaskan Natives, Asian Americans, and LGBT people.
 When someone feels unsupported by family or friends, it can make the situation much worse for the victim.